MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide.md

 #### To upgrade the scanner from the classic client

-If you are currently using the Azure Information Protection scanner from the Azure Information Protection client (classic), you can upgrade it to use sensitive information types and sensitivity labels that are published from the Office 365 Security & Compliance Center (or the Microsoft 365 security center or the Microsoft 365 compliance center).
+If you are currently using the Azure Information Protection scanner from the Azure Information Protection classic client, you can upgrade it to use sensitive information types and sensitivity labels that are published from the Office 365 Security & Compliance Center (or the Microsoft 365 security center or the Microsoft 365 compliance center).

 How to upgrade the scanner depends on the version of the classic client that you are currently running: